• Skip to primary navigation

 I say “glamorous” because I spray painted the oyster shells gold and added some shiny beads to the thread.
 Add a touch of gold and a bit of bling and the oyster shell ornament goes from plain to glam!
 To complete this fun oyster shell ornament, I used a small cream felt ball as a pearl.

-My Christmas decorations usually consist of a plain simple DIY rustic Christmas tree adorned with bright colourful and often sometime blingy ornaments.
+My Christmas decorations usually consist of a plain simple DIY rustic Christmas tree adorned with bright colourful and often sometimes blingy ornaments.
 For me, the ornaments are the star of the show.
 I love to make new ones each year, such as my Frida Kahlo ornament.

 If you don’t eat oysters maybe you know someone who does and you can ask them to save you some shells.
 My local fishmongers sell fresh oysters for £1 each and you will get 2 shells with each oyster.
-Or if you are lucky enough to live by the sea, you can combe your local beach for some shells.
+Or if you are lucky enough to live by the sea, you can comb your local beach for some shells.
 I have made scallop shell trinket dishes before as a handmade gift.

 This is a very quick craft and only took about 15 minutes.
+It is one of my many Christmas nature craft ideas.

 DIY Christmas oyster shell ornament

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What you need to make an oyster shell ornament